Asteroid mining

-The history of asteroid mining is brief but features a gradual development.
-Ideas of which asteroids to prospect, how to gather resources, and what to do with those resources evolve over the decades.

 History

 Prior to 1970

 Before 1970, asteroid mining existed largely within the realm of science fiction.
-Stories such as Worlds of If, Scavengers in Space, and Miners in the Sky told stories about the conceived dangers, motives, and experiences of mining asteroids.
+Publications such as Worlds of If, Scavengers in Space, and Miners in the Sky told stories about the conceived dangers, motives, and experiences of mining asteroids.
 At the same time, many researchers in academia speculated about the profits that could be gained from asteroid mining, but they lacked the technology to seriously pursue the idea.

 The 1970s

-The 1969 Moon Landing spurred a wave of scientific interest in human space activity far beyond the Earth's orbit.
-As the decade continued, more and more academic interest surrounded the topic of asteroid mining.
-A good deal of serious academic consideration was aimed at mining asteroids located closer to Earth than the main asteroid belt.
+In 1969, the Apollo 11 Moon Landing spurred a wave of scientific interest in human space activity far beyond the Earth's orbit.
+As the decade continued, increasing academic interest surrounded the topic of asteroid mining.
+A sizeable portion of serious academic consideration was aimed at mining asteroids located closer to Earth than the main asteroid belt.
 In particular, the asteroid groups Apollo and Amor were considered.
 These groups were chosen not only because of their proximity to Earth but also because many at the time thought they were rich in raw materials that could be refined.

 Despite the wave of interest, many in the space science community were aware of how little was known about asteroids and encouraged a more gradual and systematic approach to asteroid mining.

 The 1980s

 Academic interest in asteroid mining continued into the 1980s.
 The idea of targeting the Apollo and Amor asteroid groups still had some popularity.
-However, by the late 1980s the interest in the Apollo and Amor asteroid groups is being replaced with interest in the moons of Mars, Phobos and Deimos.
+However, by the late 1980s, the interest in the Apollo and Amor asteroid groups was being replaced with interest in the moons of Mars, Phobos and Deimos.

-Organizations like NASA begin to formulate ideas of how to process materials in space and what to do with the materials that are hypothetically gathered from space.
+Governmental organizations and space agencies, such as NASA, begin to formulate ideas of how to process materials in space and what to do with the materials that are hypothetically gathered from space.

 The 1990s

-New reasons emerge for pursuing asteroid mining.
-These reasons tend to revolve around environmental concerns, such as fears over humans over-consuming the Earth's natural resources and trying to capture energy from the Sun in space.
+New reasons emerged for pursuing asteroid mining.
+These reasons tended to revolve around environmental concerns, such as fears over humans over-consuming the Earth's natural resources and trying to capture energy from the Sun in space.

-In the same decade, NASA is trying to establish what materials in asteroids could be valuable for extraction.
-These materials include free-metals, volatiles, and bulk dirt.
+In the same decade, NASA was trying to establish what materials in asteroids could be valuable for extraction.
+These materials included free metals, volatiles, and bulk dirt.